-Study suggests link between regular aspirin use, increased risk of age-related macular degenerationJanuary 21st, 2013 in Diseases, Conditions, Syndromes /
+Study suggests link between regular aspirin use, increased risk of age-related macular degenerationJanuary 21, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Regular aspirin use appears to be associated with an increased risk of neovascular age-related macular degeneration (AMD), which is a leading cause of blindness in older people, and it appears to be independent of a history of cardiovascular disease and smoking, according to a report published Online First by JAMA Internal Medicine.